Major or mild neurocognitive disorders (dementia) | Medical Council of Canada

 3. Brain trauma (e.g., postconcussive, anoxia)

-4. Drugs (e.g., alcohol, substance abuse)
+4. Drugs (e.g., alcohol use disorder, substance use disorder)

 5. Toxins (e.g., heavy metals, organic toxins)

-7. Normal pressure hydrocephalus
+7. Normal-pressure hydrocephalus

 8. Intracranial masses (e.g., tumours, subdural masses, brain abscesses)

-9. Infections (e.g., human immunodeficiency virus, neurosyphilis)
+9. Infections (e.g., HIV, neurosyphilis)

 Key Objectives